-3.3.1.
-The Secretary shall mail election ballots for Officers and/or directors, together with an envelope pre-addressed for return to the WPRA auditor, to all eligible adult card members on or before February 10.
-If a candidate wished her election profile included with the election ballot, such profile must be received by the WPRA office by the close of business on February 3.
-It is each candidate's responsibility to submit her election profile in an accurate, legible, typed format, such that it may be easily copied for printing.
-Election profiles received by the WPRA office will not be typeset edited or altered by the WPRA office.
-The WPRA office will only be responsibility in connection with the accuracy of the election profiles.
+- 3.3.1.
+The Secretary shall email election ballots for Officers and/or directors, to all eligible adult card members on or before February 13.
+(For the 2023 election cycle only the Secretary shall also mail hard copy ballots to all eligible members, together with an envelope pre-addressed to the designated WPRA third party election vendor, no later than February 16.)
+If a candidate wishes to have an election profile distributed to eligible voting members, such profile must be received by the WPRA office by the close of business on February 6.
+It is each candidate's responsibility to submit her election profile in an accurate, legible, typed format.
+The WPRA office will only be responsible for sending a constant contact with the election profile to eligible members and assumes no responsibility in connection with the accuracy of the election profiles. - 3.3.2.

-3.3.2.
 All adult card members from whom the WPRA office has received a signed official application and payment for their card, on or prior to February 1, shall receive an election ballot.
 The WPRA office, needs to receive a signed official application from Gold Card and Lifetime members.
-Member must return this ballot either by fax or mail to the WPRA auditor by 5:00pm MT on either the 28th or 29th of

-February as applicable.
-The auditor will send an acknowledgment of receipt.
+Members must return the completed electronic ballot for receipt by the vendor no later than 5:00pm MT on March 6th.
+(For the 2023 election cycle only the card member may return the hard copy ballot by US mail only to the election vendor for receipt by the vendor no later than 5:00pm MT March 6, 2023.
+If the member casts both a paper and electronic ballot only the electronic ballot will be counted.
+For 2023 only, members in the roping division will be allowed to vote for two candidates, one for each of the two Roping Director positions).
+The vendor will send an acknowledgement of receipt for all electronic ballots.

-3.3.2.1 In the event that an adult card member does not receive her original ballot, she may submit a written request for a duplicate ballot to be mailed or faxed to her.
-Duplicate ballot must contain the same ballot number as the original ballot.
+3.3.2.1 In the event that an adult card member does not receive her original electronic ballot, she may submit a written request to the vendor for a duplicate ballot to be emailed to her.
+Duplicate ballot will contain the same ballot number as the original ballot.